Car Rental Tips for Tonga

 4. Some Car Rental Companies Only Accept Cash

 Tonga is a country where cash is king.
 Most businesses in Tonga only accept cash, which is also the case for some car rental companies.
-If you intend to pay with credit or debit card, be sure to ask whether this option exists first.
+If you intend to pay with a credit or debit card, be sure to ask whether this option exists first.
 Check out What is The Best Way to Pay in Tonga? for more money advice.

 5. Be Aware of Car Rental Opening Hours